 Service pages and About pages present a unique opportunity to educate new customers on the history of your company, the services that you offer, and what makes you unique.
 Explainer and animated infographic videos are the most common type of marketing videos to use on these pages, because they are the perfect place to catch new customers on their first journey to your site.
 If you don’t have a large marketing budget for a full production video, software like Animaker can help you make animations or you can learn how to use Adobe software on Skillshare

 If you’re not using videos on your social media pages, you may want to start.
 Nearly 93% of businesses reported gaining a new customer as a direct result of a video posted on social media.
-That’s no surprise when you consider that videos can be shared up to 1200% more times than links and text posts combined.
+That’s no surprise when you consider that videos can be shared up to 12 times more than links and text posts combined.
 Just remember: it’s important to consider your customer every step of the way.
 Make sure the video you are posting speaks to the audience you want to reach on social media, otherwise you may not see the returns on investment you are hoping for.

 If you find that your email open rates have decreased or engagement rates are low, you may want to consider using a video inside an email campaign to spur more activity.
 A recent study found that introductory email click-through rates increased by over 96% when the messages included a compelling video.
 If you’re thinking of sending a video to your email list, try to be as customer-oriented as possible; the types of videos that are most effective for converting a new customer can be quite different from those that work with a returning customer.
 Always remember to ask yourself, “If I were a new customer looking into this product or service, what information would I want at this particular time, from this particular brand?”

 Videos have less than seven seconds to capture a viewer’s attention, and once audiences tune in, it can be hard to keep them engaged.
 If you’re thinking about making a marketing video, there are a few ways that you can make sure your content is compelling enough to keep audiences hooked for the course of the clip.